© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Saxon fortified centre at Eashing is a scheduled monument protected by Historic England under reference 1017720.
 View the official record →

-Eashing is a Late Saxon fortified centre located in Surrey, south-east England, dating to the ninth century.
+Eashing is a Anglo-Saxon fortified centre located in Surrey, situated along the River Wey in the parish of Godalming.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017720.

 Anglo-Saxon fortified centre at Eashing is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017720.